 If you miss a fairway

 Don’t panic.
 Play a safe shot that will get the ball back in play.
 Advance the ball towards the hole if possible, but this is secondary to getting the ball safely back into play.
 If you can advance the ball to within 150 yards, play your next shot into the green.
-If not, lay up to your best yardage and try to make a putt.
+If not, lay up, wedge on, and try to make a putt.

 If you miss a green